 Yes.
 All three mills are operating at full steam in order to keep up with the current demand for flour and grains.
 We are following all recommended sanitation protocols in order to ensure the safety of our products for our commercial clients, distributors and online customers.
-Even with “shelter in place” orders spreading across the country (in California, for example, where our distribution center for online orders is), we are considered an “Essential Business” and will remain open as long as our employees are healthy & well.
+We are considered an “Essential Business” and will remain open as long as our employees are healthy & well.

 Can I still order flour & grains online?